 We can also browse the available templates by category if we are looking for something specific and see how many templates we can choose from:

-Note: In the process of searching a template, all the relevant templates available on the Office store are displayed by the Office store.
-However, all of them are not created by Microsoft Corporation; some users or third-party providers even make some.
+Note: In searching for a template, all the relevant templates available on the Office store are displayed by the Office store.
+However, they are not created by Microsoft Corporation; some users or third-party providers even make some.
 In such cases, we will see a notification asking if we trust the template’s publisher.
-In order to open that template, click on the ‘Trust this app’ button.
+To open that template, click the ‘Trust this app’ button.
 The following screenshot illustrates this: